What is the Transportation Disadvantaged Program?

 How are Trips Provided to Qualified Individuals?

 The Pinellas Suncoast Transit Authority (PSTA) provides bus service throughout most of the county.
 All buses are air-conditioned and wheelchair accessible.
-Individuals able to access and ride a bus can qualify for either a 10 (non-consecutive) Day bus pass for $5.00 per month, or a 31-Day unlimited ride bus pass for $11.00 per month.
-The passes can be used for travel to any location served by the PSTA bus system.
-To get bus route maps and schedules from PSTA, call 727-540-1900 or view our schedule map online.
+Individuals able to access and ride a bus can qualify for either a 10 (non-consecutive) Day bus fare for $5.00 per month, or a 31-Day unlimited ride bus fare for $11.00 per month.
+Fares can be used for travel to any location served by the PSTA bus system.
+To get bus route maps and schedules from PSTA, call 727-540-1900 or download Transit app.
+View our schedule map online.

 Individuals who cannot use the bus for some of their trips may qualify for door-to-door service for those trips for $3.00 per one-way trip.
 The fee is due in cash at the time of the ride.